alphagov/govuk-design-system/src/components/service-navigation/index.md

 You’ll need to ensure that slot content still works as intended after each update.

 ## Accessibility

-Do not make header elements, like dropdown menus, ‘sticky’ to the top of the page by using `position: fixed` or any other method.
-In other words, avoid any implementations that cause menus to sit on top of page content.

-This is to make sure elements do not hide or obscure any content which has a focus applied and comply with [WCAG 2.2 success criterion 2.4.11 Focus not obscured (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/focus-not-obscured-minimum.html).

 You can add a link to a ‘help’ page in your Service header component.
 If you do, the link must be positioned consistently within the header, and must always link to the same place.